Knowledge base

 - Use Jelastic Cloud (at least one Jelastic environment must be active with the extension installed for your backups to be visible).

-- Have a Swiss Backup Infomaniak space with at least one available device quota for a Cloud backup.
+- Have a Swiss Backup Infomaniak space with a quota of available devices (minimum 1) for a Cloud backup.

 - Add 1 device of type Cloud to obtain the OpenStack Swift parameters.

-- Log in to your server's Jelastic Cloud Dashboard.
+- Log in to the Jelastic Cloud Dashboard of your server.

 - Go to the node addons section: